 The goal of interagency cooperation is to approach wildfire resilience through a collaborative, multi-agency approach.
 This increases the ability of local governments to plan and respond to emergencies effectively.
-Cooperation and communication are especially critical for EA-E as there are multiple jurisdictions side-by-side (EA-E, City of Nelson, RDCK Electoral Areas D and F) and multiple land managers currently operating (e.g., Harrop-Procter Community Forest, Columbia Basin Trust).
+Cooperation and communication are especially critical for EA-F as there are multiple jurisdictions side-by-side (EA-F, City of Nelson, RDCK Electoral Areas D and F) and multiple land managers currently operating (e.g., Harrop-Procter Community Forest, Columbia Basin Trust).
 Landscape-level fire resilience cannot effectively be achieved without planning for resilience across jurisdictional boundaries.
 Engagement can be formal or informal and can take place through existing communication channels or stand-alone committees.

-Due to their adjacency to the City of Nelson, western communities in EA-E (and their respective fire departments) should look to participate in the Nelson Community FireSmart Resiliency Committee (CFRC) which meets numerous times per year to coordinate cross-jurisdictional FireSmart and fuel mitigation planning within Nelson and surrounding RDCK electoral areas.
-Communities further from Nelson (i.e., those in the eastern parts of the electoral area), should look to develop their own FireSmart committees, especially as they self-organize for community FireSmart initiatives.
-Additionally, EA-E Fire Chiefs also participate in an annual Zone 4 Fire Chiefs meeting that includes BCWS representatives to ensure wildfire emergency pre-organization is in place, policy changes are discussed, and opportunities to improve mutual aid for fire response are capitalized on.51 Mutual aid agreements exist between BCWS and RDCK fire services.
+Community FireSmart Resiliency Committees (CFRC) reflect the local land managers, Local Government, and wildfire and emergency response agencies in an area.
+Several are in operation throughout the RDCK, as well as for some local municipalities.
+It is not known if EA-F elected representatives (e.g., Electoral Area Director) participate in one; both the Beasley VFD and North Shore VFD Fire Chiefs noted they did not (they do participate in RDCK Emergency Management meetings).
+Due to its adjacency to the City of Nelson, EA-F elected representatives, as well as VFD Fire Chiefs, should look to participate in the Nelson CFRC.
+This committee meets numerous times per year to coordinate cross-jurisdictional FireSmart and fuel mitigation planning within Nelson and surrounding RDCK electoral areas.
+Additionally, EA-F Fire Chiefs also participate in an annual Zone 4 Fire Chiefs meeting that includes BCWS representatives to ensure wildfire emergency pre-organization is in place, policy changes are discussed, and opportunities to improve mutual aid for fire response are capitalized on.58

+Mutual aid agreements exist between BCWS and RDCK fire services.
+This is captured in the Memorandum of agreement for Inter-Agency Operational Procedures between the Fire Chief's Associated of BC and the BC Wildfire Service.
+Mutual aid agreements exist between BCWS and RDCK fire services.
 This is captured in the MEMORANDUM OF AGREEMENT for INTER-AGENCY OPERATIONAL PROCEDURES AND REIMBURSEMENT RATES between the Fire Chief's Association of BC and the BC Wildfire Service.

 When planning and implementing forest harvesting and fuel management treatments in the community and in adjacent forest tenures, a high-level tracking and communication of fuel treatments needs to occur.
 It is imperative that all land managers know what adjacent or overlapping jurisdictions have identified as fuel breaks, so that time and money is not wasted reassessing or re-prescribing an area.
-As EA-E's WUI is extensive in area, RDCK (via the CFRC) should develop a process for spatially tracking and managing proposed and completed fuel management/fuel break units in the greater regional district area that all members can access.
-Although RESULTS52 is a powerful spatial tool to keep track of forest activities on the Provincial land base, it does not include activities on municipal and First Nations land.
+As EA-F's WUI is extensive in area, RDCK (via the CFRC) should develop a process for spatially tracking and managing proposed and completed fuel management/fuel break units in the greater regional district area that all members can access.
+Although RESULTS59 is a powerful spatial tool to keep track of forest activities on the Provincial land base, it does not include activities on municipal and First Nations land.
 A separate spatial layer should be maintained by Ministry of Forests (MOF) as a public service using inputs from municipalities, First Nations, and forest licensees.
-Changes to the MOF Wildfire Risk Reduction program (which manages wildland fuel treatments on the Provincial land base) in the coming years may solve some of these problems.
+Changes to the MOF Wildfire Risk Reduction program